Reading time: 5 minutes

 Your obligations if you receive a Carer Allowance

-Once you start receiving a payment, you are required to inform Services Australia of any changes that could increase, reduce or stop your payments.
+Once you start receiving a payment, you are required to inform Services Australia of any changes that could increase, reduce or stop your carer payments.
 You must notify Services Australia within 14 days if you:

 - Change or correct your name